February 15, 2021

 What most of us don’t consider is how often we reuse our passwords.

-But you can minimize the risk.
 Take these steps today and you’ll decrease the chance of an attack tomorrow.

 - Verify Your Personal Email Address.
 If you get locked out of your Andrew account, your personal email is the fastest path to reinstating your access.

 - Change Your Andrew Password.
 Choose a password that’s both secure and unique to your Andrew account.
 Just be aware that other applications, such as desktop email and Wi-Fi, may prompt you to log in with your new credentials the next time you visit them.

 - Register for Two-Factor Authentication (2fa).
 All students, faculty and staff are required to enroll in 2fa.
 This tool allows you to use your mobile phone or tablet to confirm your identity when logging in with your Andrew credentials.